SeaSharpe/RequirementAnalysis/UseCases.md

   </tr>
   <tr>
     <td>
-      1. Employee clicks &ldquo;Edit Event&rdquo; button<br>
+      1. Employee clicks &ldquo;Event&rdquo; link<br>
-      3. Employee selects an event to edit from the list<br>
+      3. Employee selects an event to edit from the list and clicks &ldquo;Edit&rdquo; on that event<br>
       5. Employee updates the event and clicks &ldquo;Submit data&rdquo;
    </td>
     <td>